ericpriceco/ericpriceco.github.io/content/posts/2023-12-26-setup-istio.md

     - aws
 ---

 In this post, I'm going to go through the steps to setup the Istio service mesh using Terraform.
-Cert-manager is used to fetch LetsEncrypt SSL certificates and Istio will use the AWS Load Balancer Controller will spin up a network LB.
-Using a service mesh like Istio is going to give us suprememe flexibility with traffic routing, observability metrics with service-to-service communication going through Istio's gateway and security with its authorization policies.
+Cert-manager is used to fetch LetsEncrypt SSL certificates and Istio will use the AWS Load Balancer Controller to spin up a network LB.
+Using a service mesh like Istio is going to give us flexibility with traffic routing, observability metrics with service-to-service communication going through Istio's gateway and security with its authorization policies.

 Cert-manager and the AWS Load Balancer controller will need to be installed beforehand to use the demo app or example Istio ingress gateways.
 You can see how to set those up [here](https://eric-price.net/posts/2023-12-20-cert-manager/) and [here](https://eric-price.net/posts/2023-12-03-aws-load-balancer-controller/).
 If you're not on AWS, you should be able to swap out the annotations on the gateways.